ALT-C 2012 – a confrontation with reality

 Conference themes

-The conference themes will be:
+The conference themes were:

 • Problem solving– finding effective solutions to technical problems, and using learning technology to solve institutional problems;